ISCDtoolbox/Commons/README.md

               sources/lplib3.h
               sources/sparse.h DESTINATION "$ENV{HOME}/include/iscd/Commons")
 ```
-the correct destination paths.
-For example, if ones wants to install the library (respectively the associated public header files) in a lib (resp. include) subdirectory of the Commons directory, just replace the above lines by
+with the destination paths the user wants to set.
+For example, if ones wants to install the library (respectively the associated public header files) in a lib/ (resp. include/) subdirectory of the Commons/ directory, just replace the above lines by
 ```
 # Set the installation properties of the Commons library
 install(TARGETS Commons LIBRARY DESTINATION "${PROJECT_SOURCE_DIR}/lib")